Brooke Burke Rocks Tiny Bikini, Hot ‘Revenge Body’ Amid Divorce

 Brooke said she thinks her body is better now, at age 46, than it did during 20s.
 “Random munching is not a good thing, but three meals a day is not enough,” Burke told Redbook.
 “So I try to eat every three to four hours, and make sure I have something with me at all times, like a packet of almonds or some vegetables.”

 Burke mixes up her workout routine, calling exercise her antidepressant.
-Brooke does yoga, calisthenics, Pilates, lifts light weights, teaches dance classes, and takes indoor spinning workouts.
+Brooke does yoga, calisthenics, Pilates, lifts light weights, teaches dance classes, and does indoor spinning workouts.